jessemonroy650/Plugin-JToast-UI/README.md

 **explanation**

 1. Select the div with `id=alert` and set the `timeout` to 5000 (5 seconds)
-2. Set the message with `jtoast.message()`
+2. call `jtoast.message()`
-3. Set the actual message
+3. Set the text to the notification
 4. Modify the class of the message box with the class `alert`
 5. close the call
-6. launch the message box and have it automatically fade after the `timeout` (5 seconds).
+6. launch the notification and have it automatically fade after the `timeout` (5 seconds).

 ### How It Use it ###